-Accuray Incorporated, together with its subsidiaries, the Company or Accuray, is incorporated in Delaware.
+Accurate Incorporated (together with its subsidiaries, the "Company" or "Accuray") is incorporated in Delaware.
 The Company designs, develops and sells advanced radiosurgery and radiation therapy systems for the treatment of tumors throughout the body.
 The Company conducts its business worldwide.
-The Company has its headquarters in Sunnyvale, California, with additional locations in other regions in the United States, Europe and Asia.
+The Company has its headquarters in Sunnyvale, California, with additional locations worldwide.